Historic Fort Wayne

 Detroit, Michigan ยท Est. 1848

-A star-shaped military fort built in the 1840s on the shores of the Detroit River, named after Revolutionary War general Anthony Wayne.
-Construction required the excavation of a Native American burial ground.
+A star-shaped military fort built in the 1840s on the Detroit River, named for Revolutionary War general Anthony Wayne.
+Construction required digging through a Native American burial ground.

 👻